How quickly does a book attract or repel you? For some people it’s the very first words on

-lines.
-How well do you know them?
+How well do you know your classic novels?

-Take our quick quiz to see how many novels you can
+Take our quick quiz to see how many novels you can identify from their opening lines.

 Match up the opening line with the classic novel